Skip to main content

 πŸ’‘ Tip

-Customizing the success message
+Customizing the "thank you" message

 When the form is submitted, a pre-configured "thank you" message appears.
-You can customize the text of this message to use your brand voice.

 πŸ’‘ Tip